 But each Gospel also speaks with its own voice and has its own emphases.
 Matthew presents the royal power of Jesus as the Messiah, the Son of David.
 Mark cuts to the chase with an unadorned account that rings with truth and the grace of Christ.
 Luke marshals a wealth of realistic detail to make his persuasive case for the risen Lord.
 And John paints a warm, human-divine portrait of Jesus interacting with his disciples and friends, so that readers might believe and find life in his name.

 This variety of perspectives, agreeing in essence but diverse in details, is exactly what one would expect from any credible set of eyewitness accounts.
-Taken together, they offer a unified, compelling mosaic of testimony, inspired and preserved by God, to the most important event in the history of the world.
+Taken together, they offer a compelling mosaic of testimony, inspired and preserved by God, to the most important event in the history of the world.

 © 2018 Focus on the Family (Canada) Association.
 All rights reserved.